project-confero/confero/README.md

 ## Local Development

+Docker is nice for deploying, CI, and debugging issues in those two environments.
+But it can be a pain for local development.
-Even if you're using docker to run the server locally, you'll want a local environment for your editor and quality checkers.
+And if you're using docker to run the server locally, you'll want a local environment for your editor and quality checkers.
 So let's set that up first.

 ### Prerequisites